simetnicbr/simet-ma/docs/README.build.txt

 CAVEATS
 =======

-The automake + cmake integration in this package is currently an incomplete mess, we might sort it out later.

-This incomplete integration breaks some automake features like "make dist-check", which have no direct equivalent in CMake.
+The automake + cmake integration in this package is currently incomplete, and this breaks some automake features like "make dist-check", which have no direct equivalent in CMake.

 Eventually we will either switch entirely to CMake, or to automake.